Dr Miriam Mukasa

 - Gender and technology

-- Applicability of theories of social construction, actor network, the capability approach and Intersectionality, to digital innovation for development research
+- Applicability of theories of social construction, actor network, the capability approach, social justice and Intersectionality, to digital innovation research.

 OVERVIEW

-Miriam Mukasa is a Senior lecturer in ICTs and Global Development and has a background in analysis, design, and management of Information Systems.
-She teaches across programmes in the school of Education and communities and her teaching. focuses on a socio-technical approach to the role of digital technology in socio-economic development.
+Miriam Mukasa is a Senior lecturer in Digital Technology and Global Development and has a background in analysis, design, and management of Information Systems.
+She teaches across programmes in the School of Childhood and Social Care and her teaching focuses on a socio-technical approach to the role of digital technology in socio-economic development.

 Her research interests include deconstruction of concepts of development and transformation to encourage deeper understanding of processes and practices of adoption, embedding and use of digital technology and how the dynamics of these processes and practices shape user capabilities and opportunities for digital transformation, and sustainable development.
-She also has interest in the relationship between intersectionality, digital inequality and social justice and she is a fellow of the UK Higher Education Academy.
+She also has interest in the relationship between intersectionality, digital inequality and social justice and she is a strong advocate of digital accessibility.
+She is a member of the Inclusive Research Team for the RIX Centre which develops new technologies to achieve change for people with learning difficulties and their families and is a fellow of the UK Higher Education Academy.

 CURRENT RESEARCH